scribe-security/docs/docs/platforms/overview.md

 ```

 #### Gitlab Evidence Options
-The option `--types` defines the which types of evidence to create, allowing choices among "all", "organization", or "project", with "all" as the default.
+The option `--types` defines which types of evidence to create, allowing choices among "all", "organization", or "project", with "all" as the default.

 The option `--instance` specifies a unique GitLab instance string, with an empty string as the default.